tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### Overview

-Day 3 will focus on a problem that students will often encounter in classification problems: imbalanced data.
-This occurs when the classes they are trying to predict are represented very unequally in the data.
-For example, in most fraud detection problems, transactions involving fraud are much rarer than non-fraudulent transactions.
-We will approach this problem in two ways - through careful examination of how we use model evaluation metrics, and deliberately under or over-sampling to make the training data more equally proportioned.
+Day 3 focuses on a problem that students often encounter in classification problems: imbalanced data.
+This occurs when the classes they are trying to predict are represented unequally in the data.
+For example, in most fraud detection problems, transactions involving fraud are much more rare than non-fraudulent transactions.
+We will approach this problem in two ways-through careful examination of how we use model evaluation metrics, and deliberately under or oversampling to make the training data more equally proportioned.
 Students will get the opportunity in this class to practice both theory and implementation.

 ### Class Objectives